-Place it in a dark, dry location and shake daily for 4 to 6 weeks to agitate the mixture.
-Strain, and store in a sealed jar in a cool, dark place for 4-6 months.
+Place it in a dark, dry location and shake daily for four to six weeks to agitate the mixture.
+Strain, and store in a sealed jar in a cool, dark place for four to six months.
 Angelica oil is pleasantly soothing for sore muscles.

 Versatile and Delicious